Inferring Pluggable Types with Machine Learning: Encodings

 \section{Encodings}

-This section details how we encoded the input programs for the two kinds of models we consider: the graph-based models via our novel type-system-specific \napast encoding (which is described via the methodology to construct a \napast encoding for an arbitrary type system in \cref{sec:napast}) and the text-based models via prompting (\cref{sec:finetune}).\looseness=-1
+This section details the three encodings that we considered.
+The first two encodings are for the graph model architectures (GCNs and GTNs); the last encoding is for the text-based LLM models: \begin{itemize} \item the type dependency graph (TDG) encoding from prior work (\cref{sec:tdg}), \item our novel type-system-specific \napast encoding (which is described via the methodology to construct a \napast encoding for an arbitrary type system in \cref{sec:napast}), and \item the text-based encoding via prompting (\cref{sec:finetune}). \end{itemize}